 Table of Contents

-If you don’t like to blog, don’t have time to blog, or have a huge resistance to blogging – you are not alone!
+If you don’t like to blog, don’t have time to blog, or have a huge resistance to blogging—you are not alone!
 And by “blogging” I mean publishing valuable content on a regular basis, whether it’s written or recorded (e.g., vlogs, podcasts, etc. also count.)
-Maybe you feel pressure to blog, begrudgingly do it out of obligation, outsource it, or avoid it as much as you can.
+Maybe you feel pressure to blog, do it only because you feel you have to, or avoid it as much as you can.
 Maybe you outsource the whole. damn. thing.

 Or, maybe, you love blogging too?
 (If so, I’d love to know!)

 Many of my colleagues and clients have amazing businesses helping people eat better, exercise more, incorporate more mindfulness into their days, sleep better, learn how to cook, have more energy, eat more intuitively, eliminate foods they’re intolerant to, and generally become healthier.
-They are great at motivating and inspiring their clients and prefer the dynamic of working with people 1:1 or in groups, rather than on a computer reading and writing all day.
+They are great at coaching, motivating, and inspiring their clients and patients and prefer the dynamic of working with people 1:1 or in groups, rather than sitting on a computer reading and writing all day.

-I suppose I’m a bit of an “oddball” health & wellness pro (nutritionist, to be exact) who considers myself to be a “blogger.”
+I admit I’m a bit of an “oddball” health pro (nutritionist, to be exact) who considers myself to be an avid content creator or “blogger.”

 It’s just about why the heck I bother so much.